How to find the slope of a curve at a given point?

 - Put the value of x in the equation to determine the slope.

-Let's take an example for finding the slope of a curve at a given point.
+Let's take an example to find the slope of a curve at a given point.

 Example: Determine the slope of the curve y = x3 − x2 + 1 at the given point (2,−15).